Using postMessage to control an iframe

 Triggering events when someone interacts with an iframe

-This solution requires no tags or 3rd party JS dependencies on Mention Me (unlike our standard referee tag integration).
+This solution requires no tags or 3rd party JS dependencies on Mention Me.

 window.addEventListener('message', (event) => {